-Status quo of Online Dating Site in China
+Status quo of Online Dating Sites in China

-The data from iResearch shows the market size of China online dating sites will increase from 487 million Yuan, 2010 to 1.9 billion Yuan, with an annual average compound growth rate of 31.3%, way higher than that of US market which is 3.4%.
+The data from iResearch shows the market size of China’s online dating sites will increase from 487 million Yuan, in 2010 to 1.9 billion Yuan, with an annual average compound growth rate of 31.3%, way higher than that of the US market which is 3.4%.

 1 year ago

-As shown in the table, the market is quite mature with a highly concentration level.
-In 2012, the biggest 3 website take 73.7% of the market, at the same time, the first 10 websites have occupied 93.81%.
+As shown in the table, the market is quite mature with a high concentration level.
+In 2012, the biggest 3 websites take 73.7% of the market, at the same time, the first 10 websites occupied 93.81%.

-On the other hand, the business mode has not changed fundamentally, almost out of date.
+On the other hand, the business model has not changed fundamentally, almost out of date.

 Users don’t stay for a long time

-The users of online dating site have clear target: to find their Miss. or Mr. Right.
+The users of online dating sites have a clear target: to find their Miss. or Mr. Right.
 So after finding the one they want, they will stop using the site.
-As Muyan, Baihe (No.3 dating site in China) says, one account usually stay active for 6 month to 1 year.
+As Muyan, Baihe (No.3 dating site in China) says, one account usually stay active for 6 months to 1 year.

 Few customers are paying user

 The No.1 site, Jiayuan, has only about 550,000 paying users every month, with 35 million users in total.
 The percentage of paying users is only 1.6%